 “I try to focus as much as I can on music and helping artists to develop their sounds and doing an album,” says Evan Slagle, founder of The Record Room

-The music scene in the city is undoubtedly growing, there are a variety of Hong Kong concerts and Hong Kong bands can be found regularly packing out live music venues across town.
+The music scene in the city is undoubtedly growing, with a variety of Hong Kong bands regularly packing out live music venues across town.
 Founded by Evan Slagle, The Record Room is nestled away in Wong Chuk Hang and is an outstanding recording studio that offers live band recordings, mixing and mastering.
 Recently, Evan shared with us how everything came together when he moved back to Asia for the third time and finally opened his own establishment in March 2017.

 The Record Room in Wong Chuk Hang

 The Record Room offers a traditional recording studio, where a full spectrum of audio needs are met, from production to tracking, recording, mixing and mastering.
 But it’s so much more than that, thanks to its cosy lounge and the amazing natural light that comes in through all the windows.
 It seems to be the perfect casual yet creative space for musicians and designers to get the job done.